vvaltchev/tilck/README.md

-Said that, likely I'll make `Tilck` to support also `x86_64` and being able to run in `long mode` at some point but, given the long-term plans for it as a tiny kernel for embedded systems, making it to run on `ARM` machines it certainly important.
+Said that, likely I'll make `Tilck` to support also `x86_64` and being able to run in `long mode` at some point but, given the long-term plans for it as a tiny kernel for embedded systems, making it to run on `ARM` machines has priority over supporting `x86_64`.
+Anyway, at this stage, making the kernel (mostly arch-independent code) powerful enough has absolute priority over the support for any specific architecture.
-Unfortunately, the project at the moment is still not developed enough to be actually useful on its first architecture, therefore spending a lot of effort to make it run on a second architecture does not make much sense (at this stage).
+`i686` was just a pragmatic choice for its first archicture.

 #### Why using FAT32?